pkpatricia/barrel-dev-best-practices/ruby.md

 Writing good specs also gives you a nice dev guide that breaks the app up into small, managable chunks - it forces you to focus.

+##### RSpec

+Although Rails ships with a test suite, it's a good idea to rip that sucker out and replace it with RSpec - it has a more human-like syntax and a few extra cool features, which are very helpful when running large numbers of tests.

 ##### Naming Specs

 Don't write tests that start with "should".
 This gets very repetative and your descriptions will begin to run together.
 Make you test names active and use the present tense.